Stochastic coalescence in logarithmic time: Expected running time of the size-biased process

-To complete the proof of the claim it suffices to show that the random variable $X = \kappa - \kappa'$ is suitably concentrated, to which end we use Talagrand's inequality (see, e.g.,~\cite{MR}*{Chapter 10}).
-In its following version we say that a function $f:\prod_i \Omega_i\to\R$ is $C$-Lipschitz if changing its argument $\omega$ in any single coordinate changes $f(\omega)$ by at most $C$, and that $f$ is $r$-certifiable if for every $s$ and $\omega$ with $f(\omega) \geq s$ there exists a subset $I$ of at most $rs$ coordinates such that every $\omega'$ that agrees with $\omega$ on the coordinates indexed by $I$ also has $f(\omega') \geq s$.
-In the context of a product space $\Omega=\prod_i\Omega_i$ these definitions carry to the random variable that $f$ corresponds to via the product measure. \begin{theorem}[Talagrand's inequality] If $X$ is a $C$-Lipschitz and $r$-certifiable random variable on $\Omega = \prod_{i=1}^n \Omega_i$ then $ \P\big(|X - \E X | > t + 60C\sqrt{r\E X}\big) \leq 4\exp\left( -t^2/(8 C^2 r \E X)\right)$ for any $0 \leq t \leq \E X$. \end{theorem} Observe that round $t+1$, conditioned on $\cF_t$, is clearly a product space as the actions of the individual clusters are independent: Formally, each cluster chooses either to accept requests or to send a request to a random cluster.
-Changing the action of a single cluster can only affect $X$, the number of merges in round $t+1$, by at most one merge and so $X$ is 1-Lipschitz.
+Observe that round $t+1$, conditioned on $\cF_t$, is clearly a product space as the actions of the individual clusters are independent.
+Formally, each cluster chooses either to accept requests or to send a request to a random cluster.
+Changing the action of a single cluster can only affect $X$, the number of merges in round \mbox{$t+1$}, by at most one merge and so $X$ is 1-Lipschitz.
 Also, if $X \geq s$ then one can identify $s$ clusters which accepted merge requests from smaller clusters.
 By fixing the decisions of the $2s$ clusters comprising these merges (the acceptors together with their corresponding requesters) we must have $X \geq s$ regardless of the other clusters' actions, as the $s$ acceptors will accept (possibly different) merge-requests no matter what.
 Thus, $X$ is also 2-certifiable.